penadiegoa/to_do/REFLECTIONS.md

   * Luckily, I didn't have to implement anything new and just reused the same container.
 Upon clicking on the checkbox, the render cycle takes care of moving the task to the finished side.

 * ##### The cards I'm using (from Material UI) really make the tasks look good but I think they can be slimmed down a bit more.
 There's a lot of white space.

+* ##### Lastly, I was really unhappy with the style (color, title font of the application) so I just went with a nice colorful background.
+  * Can't say I love it as the app's default theme colors but it is certainly less bland than the white/green that I was using before.
+It just looks cool to me right now.

+  * I downloaded a cool font that kind of goes with the gradient vibe.
+I am happy with it at the moment.

+* #### Overall, I really enjoyed building this little app.
+Thankfully, the API was well documented and I had no problem consuming it other than the silly mistake mentioned above.